scene in rovaniemi winter

 View of the Northern lights on a tour outside Rovaniemi

-Due to Rovaniemi’s position just 4 miles south of the Arctic Circle, this is one of the best places for Northern lights tours in all of the Nordics!
+Due to Rovaniemi’s position with the Arctic Circle crossing through the city itself, is it really much of a surprise that this Arctic city is one of the best places to see the Northern lights in the Nordics?

 Book your small group Northern lights tour here!

-There are all sorts of other ways to experience the Northern lights in a more unique way, including a sauna and Northern lights experience, a photography-focused Northern lights tour (where a professional will take photos and also help you capture your own photos), and a snowmobile and Northern lights tour.
+There are all sorts of other ways to experience the Northern lights in a more unique way, including a private sauna and Northern lights experience and a snowmobile and Northern lights tour.

 No matter which tour you pick, you have a fairly good chance of seeing the lights — but of course, being a natural phenomenon, there are no guarantees.